KaijuML/rotowire-rg-metric/README.md

 After training a model, select the checkpoint you want to keep, rename it something like `lstm1`, and remove other checkpoints.
 You can then train another model, and repeat this process.
-(This is not mendatory, just easier to track which models you want to use later on)
+(This is not mandatory, just easier to track which models you want to use later on)

 You can train an LSTM model with